asadarafat/topoViewer/README.md

 ## Quick Run - CloudShell access

 ## Quick Run - Wireshark Capture
-TopoViewer has a remote capture feature that allows it to intercept ContainerLab's node endPoint - provided that topoViewer is running on the same server as containerLab's node.
+TopoViewer has a remote capture feature that allows it to intercept ContainerLab's node endPoint - provided that topoViewer is running on the same server as ContainerLab's node.
 The feature relies on the client-side application to run tcpdump remotely and pipe it to the client's Wireshark.

 ### Pre-requisite - MAC
 - Ensure the Wireshark is installed client side.